Skip to Content

 Some rooms overlook the river.
 We had a room in a newer building overlooking the pond.
 The room was huge, the bathroom was large.
 So was our deck and had we been staying longer we probably would have sat out there with a couple of drinks and our books after a busy day.
 These rooms are definitely made for families.

-tilijari balconies
+Tilijari balconies

 Breakfast also had the best selection of anywhere we stayed and we all went back twice for the empanadas and other pastries.